Prypiat-Stokhid National Park

 International protection status: Emerald Network (UA0000044) - Prypiat-Stokhid National Nature Park (38,940.0 ha); Ramsar Site (776) - Prypiat River Floodplains (37,567.70 ha); Ramsar Site (777) - Stokhid River Floodplains (10,000 ha); IBA (UA005) - Pryp'yat' river valley (12,500 ha).

-habitats included into the Resolution No 4 of the Standing Committee to the Bern Convention
+included into the Resolution No 4 of the Standing Committee to the Bern Convention are found in the area

 Land cover